Discussing price and payments can be unsettling for some people, but ultimately it’s something we all must deal with in business.

 - Coach 2: $50-120/week depending on offering = $200-480/month

 - Coach 3: $300/month with a 6 month commitment

-We can use this data as a starting point and assume that these models are (somewhat) market tested, giving us a basic understand of what a client MAY be willing to pay.
-It's worth noting that coaches, like Megan, always recommend promoting long term commitments providing you with sufficient time to prove value.
+We can use all of this data as a starting point and assume that these models are (somewhat) market tested, giving us a basic understand of what a client MAY be willing to pay for health coaching services.
+It's worth noting that coaches, like Megan Lyons, always recommend promoting long term commitments providing you with sufficient time to prove value.

 "I have 2, 3, and 6 month programs, since I see the best results when guiding the client through a longer-term transformation, rather than just a week or a single session."

 - Megan Lyons

 Price sensitivity is also something to consider, but at the end of the day it all comes down to target audience and value provided.

 With that said, if all coaches charge roughly $250/month and you swoop into the market at $75/month thinking you will undercut the other coaches, consumers will likely question your value and experience - not an ideal scenario.

 Leverage Market Pros for Insights on Your Pricing and Customer